The Problem

 Founders with domain expertise

-Organisations exploring a new direction
+Organizations exploring a new direction

 Creative & research-driven industries